Kangran/turtle-trading/README.md

 If short and `price` is less than `cost_basis`, then `context.stop[market] = price + context.average_true_range[market] * context.stop_multiplier`.

 # detect-entry-signals
-Place limit order on 20 or 55 day breakout.
+Place limit orders on 20 or 55 day breakout.

 # reflect
 Markets are fixed or dynamic: